-When I scheduled this post on my editorial calendar, my working title was group give.
+6 ways to promote giving back was scheduled on my editorial calendar with the working title was group give.
 I wanted to share ways groups can give back and promote giving back.
 I hope I’ve succeeded.
 If only one person reads this and takes action from one of the examples shared here, then the world will be a better place.

 Twitter Chat Groups